Daan4/nano-pool-wallet/README.md

-# nano-payment-processor
+# nano-pool-wallet

-Nano currency payment processor proof of concept
+A nano wallet that consists of one main account and a pool of accounts used for making transactions.

-Work in progress
+Proof of concept, work in progress

 Also check out the Feeless project: https://github.com/feeless/feeless , which was a helpful resource for creating this project